Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Distributed Reinforcement Learning

 \subsection{Problem statement}

-Consider a central controller, and a group of $M$ distributed learners, belonging to a set ${\cal M}:=\{1,\ldots,M\}$.
-Depending on the specific DRL setting to be introduced shortly, a learner can be either an agent in multi-agent collaborative RL, or, a worker in the parallel RL setup.
-As in conventional RL, the DRL task can be cast under the umbrella of MDP, described by the following sextuple
+Consider a central controller, and a group of $M$ distributed \emph{learners}, belonging to a set ${\cal M}:=\{1,\ldots,M\}$.
+Depending on the specific distributed RL setting to be introduced shortly, a learner can be either an agent in the multi-agent collaborative RL, or, a worker in the parallel RL setup.
+As in conventional RL, the distributed RL task can be cast under the umbrella of MDP, described by the following sextuple